gmherb/envtab/README.md

 $ $(./envtab export my-essentials)
 ```

-## TODO
+## DONE

-- Add option to edit.
+- Add options to edit.
 If option provided, do not enter editor.
   - n|name (rename loadout when provided)
   - d|description (replace description when provided)
   - l|login (modify login field to true when provided)
   - L|nologin
+- Add options to login.
+If option provided, do not export login loadouts.
+  - e|enable (Add envtab to shell login script)
+  - d|diable (Remove envtab from shell login script)
+- Split file functionality into file.go (serves as file backend code)
+- Move logic for login to login.go

+## TODO
 - Implement `-s|--sensitive` option to the addCmd to optionally encrypt values.
   - Support: AES, AWS KMS, GPG(PGP)
 - Add ability to create/use templates.